Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 Soldering 0.1'' pin connectors to the SMD pads will also enable easy integration with standard breadboards, as shown on the picture on the right.

-The signals that are routed on the pads are shown on the diagram in the beginning of this document.
+The signals that are routed to the pads are shown on the diagram in the beginning of this document.

 ### Custom applications

 Please refer to the dedicated tutorial for detailed information about development of custom applications.

 Zubax Babel is based on the microcontroller STM32F373CBT6;
-its main characteristics are outlines below:
+its main characteristics are outlined below:

 * Core: ARM&reg; Cortex&reg;-M4F (with hardware floating point unit) at 72 MHz.
 * Flash memory capacity: 128 KB.